fago/rules/README.md

 For further information on how to contribute please refer to [our documentation](https://thefubhy.gitbooks.io/rules/content/).

+## Checking coding style

+The module comes with a phpcs setup that is verifying a correct coding style.
+To run the check just execute the following command from the rules module
+directory:

+      # Install phpcs as local dev dependency, then run it:
+      composer install
+      ./vendor/bin/phpcs

+      # If there are some coding style violations that can be fixed
+      # automatically, use the code beautifier:
+      ./vendor/bin/phpcbf

 ## Executing the automated tests

 This module comes with PHPUnit tests.
 You need a working Drupal 8 installation